Switcheo/tradehub/README.md

     Each wallet serves a different role:
     - `val`: Your validator consensus / application key.
     - `oraclewallet`: Oracle application key - validators are oracles at genesis and will need to submit oracle txns result.
 In future oracles will be incentivized separately.
+    - `interchainwallet`: Interchain application key - validators are interchains at genesis and will need to submit interchain txns result.
+In future interchains will be incentivized separately.
     - `liquidator`: Liquidator application key - validators are liquidators at genesis and will need to submit liquidation txns.
 In future liquidators will be incentivized separately.
-    - `minter`: Minter admin key - needed for testnet only.

 4. Send SWTH to all wallets for self-staking and paying network fees.
 You can deposit NEP-5 SWTH into Switcheo TradeHub and then transfer SWTH from another wallet through the following command: